On August 2, 2013, the Food and Drug Administration (FDA) announced its long-awaited gluten-free food labeling rule.

 The FDA’s Center for Drug Research and Evaluation (CDER) is reviewing the public comments it has received regarding options to limit gluten exposure from consumption of drug products.

-CDF is asking the public to support the HR 2003: Gluten in Medicine Disclosure Act of 2013 sponsored by Representatives Tim Ryan (D-OH) and Nita Lowey (D-NY) which requires drug labels to contain a parenthetical statement identifying the source of any ingredient constituting or derived from a grain or starch.
-Send a letter of support to your Representative.
+CDF is asking the public to support HR 2003: Gluten in Medicine Disclosure Act of 2013 sponsored by Representatives Tim Ryan (D-OH) and Nita Lowey (D-NY) which requires drug labels to contain a parenthetical statement identifying the source of any ingredient constituting or derived from a grain or starch.

 Helpful Links Regarding the FDA Gluten-Free Food Labeling Rule